 SIM Card

-Personally, I had problems with the registration of my passport at the airport SIM card store, so I got my card from the hostel.
+Personally, I had problems with the registration of my passport at the airport SIM card store, so I got my SIM card from the hostel.
 The price for Irancell is around 7-8 Euros for 10 GB of data.
 You can make the whole experience easier by just buying an eSIM beforehand.

 Iran VPN